root-project/root/README/ReleaseNotes/v606/index.md

 - `rootrm`: to remove content from files
 These utilities took inspiration from the well known *nix commands and all offer the `-h` switch which provides documentation for all options available and example invocation lines.

+### TBufferFile.

+We updated TBuffer::Expand to properly shrink the buffer when requested, hence reducing memory usage in some cases.

 ### I/O New functionalities

+We added support for template parameter packs in class name involved in the I/O.

 ### I/O Behavior change.